rossgk2/migrationscripts/README.md

 get_template_ids.py is a Python command-line utility that saves all template IDs of templates accessible by the access token owner to a .csv file.
 This can be very useful when executing other programs that require such a .csv file as input.

-Here is how to use this program.
+Here is how to use the program:

 1. Ensure that [Python 3 is installed](https://adobe.sharepoint.com/:w:/s/AdobeSignLFS/ESC8FsATJxxNgljjfXCEmYIByHZqOM_XVohwH4z42f1K8g?e=Os7C7M) on your computer and that [installation has been troubleshooted if necessary](https://adobe.sharepoint.com/:w:/s/AdobeSignLFS/EWu0H2SnfohPqEPtmSI6K9QBw_UlWZ3i0chHbX977l6yoA?e=lNDdbK).
 2. Download get_template_ids.py from this repository.